 There’s a 14-day free trial available that enables you to test Shopify.
 The signup process is easy, although you will need to spend a few minutes adding a decent amount of information.

 The Shopify dashboard is excellent, with menu options clearly outlined on the left of the screen.
 All new users will benefit from built-in tips outlining recommended tasks.
-The main downside here is the Shopify theme editor, which is a little confusing and laggy at times.
+The main downside here is the Shopify theme editor, which is a little confusing at times.

-Shopify Features and tools
+Shopify Features and Tools

 Shopify offers a huge range of integrated tools and features to help you create and manage a powerful online store.